Buying Guide · 2026 Edition

 The towels that actually absorb water fastest combine premium long-staple cotton with zero-twist or Hygro construction in the 600-800 GSM range, finished without softening chemicals.

-The Pure Parima 800 GSM Egyptian cotton bath towel is the most absorbent towel I’ve personally used.
-Here’s what I noticed:
+If raw water capacity matters more to you than turnaround time, the Pure Parima 800 GSM Egyptian cotton bath towel is the most absorbent towel I've personally used.
+Here's what I noticed:

 After stepping out of the shower, I usually need to pat-dry for 20-30 seconds before I feel meaningfully dry.
 With Pure Parima, that same routine takes maybe 10-15 seconds.
 The water just goes into the towel rather than smearing around.